Configuring Single Sign-On for Event Broker Services

 To retrieve the required redirect URI for an event broker service and copy it to your clipboard, use the following actions:

-2. On the Account Details page, select the Broker SSO Settings tab.
+2. On the Account Details page, select the Infrastructure SSO Settings tab.

-5. For the selected event broker service, click Actions and select Copy Broker URIs.
+5. For the selected event broker service, click Actions and select Copy Broker URI.

-The URIs of the selected event broker service are copied to your clipboard.
-They can be pasted as redirect URIs in your identity provider.
+The URI of the selected event broker service is copied to your clipboard.
+It can be pasted as the redirect URIs in your identity provider.

-Multiple URIs are copied as a comma-separated listed.
+Multiple URIs are copied as a comma-separated list.
 If your IdP doesn't support this format, manually enter each URI.

 Enabling SSO for an Event Broker Service

-You can enable SSO on an event broker service.
-Each event broker service that is enabled is sent the most recent SSO configuration from your PubSub+ Cloud account.
+When you enable SSO on an event broker service it is sent the most recent SSO configuration from your Solace Cloud account.

-2. On the Account Details page, select the Broker SSO Settings.
+2. On the Account Details page, select the Infrastructure SSO Settings.

-4. On the Manage Brokers dialog window, select an event broker service from the list of event broker services.
+4. In the Manage Brokers dialog, select an event broker service from the list.

 5. Click Actions and select Enable SSO.

 After you enable SSO on the event broker service, ensure that the URI has been added to your identity provider.
 For more information, see Retrieving the URI for an Event Broker Service.
-You can verify that you connect to the event broker service by connecting to it using PubSub+ Broker Manager.
+You can verify that you can connect to the event broker service using SSO by connecting to it using Broker Manager.
 For more information, see Testing SSO for an Event Broker Service.

 Disabling SSO for an Event Broker Service

-On event broker services where you previously enabled SSO, you can disable it.
-When it is disabled, the SSO configuration is removed from the event broker service.
+You can disable SSO on event broker services where you previously enabled it.
+When you disable SSO, the SSO configuration is removed from the event broker service.
 To access the event broker service, you can use basic authentication.
-If you want to re-able another type of authentication scheme ( such as LDAP), you can reconfigure that event broker service.
+If you want to enable another type of authentication (such as LDAP), you can reconfigure authentication for the event broker service.

 To disable SSO on an event broker service, perform these steps:

-2. On the Account Details page, select the Broker SSO Settings tab.
+2. On the Account Details page, select the Infrastructure SSO Settings tab.

-4. In the Manage Brokers dialog window and select the event broker service from the list.
-The event broker service you choose should be Enabled its Broker SSO Status.
+4. In the Manage Brokers dialog, select the event broker service you want to update from the list.
+The event broker service should show Enabled in its Broker SSO Status.

 5. Click Actions and select Disable SSO.